About SerenIT

 Key signs of good IT support: they contact you proactively (not just when something breaks), you have access to all your own passwords and documentation, backups are tested and verified, they discuss security regularly, and their invoices are detailed and readable.
 If you're not sure, take our free

-IT Health Check — 7 questions that surface the most important gaps.
+IT Sanity Check — 7 questions that surface the most important gaps.

 My IT person is the only one who knows our passwords.
 Is that a problem?